snchild/platformer/README.md

  # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+{Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description the game that you wrote.
 Describe how to play your game.}